RockefellerArchiveCenter/aurora/README.md

 4. Once this process has completed, Aurora is available in your web browser at `http://localhost:8000`.
 Log in using one of the default user accounts (see "User accounts" below).

+#### Installation Notes for Windows Users
+Install the correct version of Docker based on the Windows platform being used.
+[Docker Toolbox](https://docs.docker.com/toolbox/toolbox_install_windows/) is available for versions of Windows that do not support Docker for Windows.

+To avoid line ending conflicts, clone the repo to Windows using `core.autocrlf`

+        $ git clone https://github.com/RockefellerArchiveCenter/aurora.git --config core.autocrlf=input

+Note that when using Docker Toolbox, Aurora will not default to run on `http://localhost:8000`.
+Check the docker ip default:

+        $ docker-machine ip default

 ### User accounts

 By default, Aurora comes with five user accounts: